Sharaal/sql-pg/README.md

 const user = await sql.one('users', { id })
 ```

 The other Query Methods `any`/`manyOrNone`, `many`, `oneOrNone` and `one` are documented in the [Wiki -> Query Methods](https://github.com/Sharaal/sql-pg/wiki/Query-Methods).
+Also the Query Methods supports SQL Tag as parameter for more complex selections.

 ### SQL Tag and Tag Helpers

-For all use cases which are not simple CRUD operations, the SQL Tag and Tag Helpers can be used, variables will be exchanged with PostgreSQL placeholders and the values given as parameters.
+The SQL Tag and Tag Helpers are the way to go if it becomes more complex.
+They are as near as possible to native SQL queries to be readable and easy to write.
+All variables can be directly used and will be exchanged via placeholders and given to the database separately as parameters.
+For non native values like lists, for table/column names and conditions there are Tag Helpers.

 E.g. list of not activated users optional filtered by name and with pagination: